apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 - URL to the job posting
 - Date of posting

-Your program should print something like the following:
+Your output should look something like this:

 ```text
 {'title': 'Senior Full Stack Developer',